 Under the Care Act 2014, local authorities have a duty to provide independent advocacy for all adults and carers, as part of their own assessment, care planning and care reviews.

-This statutory duty comprises of assisting and supporting adults in making a formal complaint to the National Health Service and Adult Social Services.
+Assisting and supporting adults in making a formal complaint to the National Health Service and Adult Social Services.
 We will support anyone who feels they cannot initiate or complete a formal complaint.